pekrau/CouchDB2/README.md

 ```python
 db.check()
 ```
-- Raises NotFoundError if this database does not exist.
+Raises NotFoundError if this database does not exist.
 ### create
 ```python
 db.create()
 ```
 Create this database.
-- Raises BadRequestError if the name is invalid.
-- Raises AuthorizationError if not server admin privileges.
-- Raises CreationError if a database with that name already exists.
-- Raises IOError if there is some other error.

 ### destroy
 ```python
 db.destroy()
 ```
 Delete this database and all its contents.
-- Raises AuthorizationError if not server admin privileges.
-- Raises NotFoundError if no such database.
-- Raises IOError if there is some other error.

 ### get_info
 ```python